The Court

 Elimination Game

-A game played until all opponents on one side have been eliminated.
+A game is played until all opponents on one side have been eliminated.
 The first team to eliminate all its opponents is declared the winner.

 Timed Game